saxena-19/Python/README.md

 ***MODULES***
 *Built-In Modules*
 --Installed using pip
---pip is a package manager where it install packages *External Modules*
+--pip is a package manager where it install packages \n

+*External Modules*
 --Modules built by the external users